bartvanhoey/AbpToAzureRepo/Tutorial/Part7/Part7.md

       ```

   18. Enter the command below in the *home/site/wwwroot* folder of the *Debug Console* to start the application.
       You should see the detailed error description.
-The file *tempkey.rsa* is missing.
+The file *tempkey.jwk* is missing.

       ```html
       dotnet [YourAppName].HttpApi.Host.dll